yommexg/energy-funding-service-social-feed-mobile-app/README.md

 - Simulated user authentication (login, signup, logout) using mock APIs
 - Aggregated posts from multiple influencers with text, image, and video content
-- Infinite scrolling with smooth loading placeholders
+- Infinite scrolling with smooth loading placeholders using FlashList (instead of Flatlist) for high-performance feed rendering
 - Mobile-first design using Tailwind CSS with NativeWind
 - Dark/Light theme support
 - Navigation with Expo Router